emplify-software/statamic-cookie-dialog/README.md

 ✅ Multi-Site support<br>

 > [!NOTE]
+> If you want to upgrade your existing Statamic 4 or 5 project to Statamic 6 and already have this addon installed,
+> take a look at the [Upgrading to Statamic 6](#upgrading-to-statamic-6) section.

+> [!NOTE]
 > This addon does not guarantee GDPR compliance.
 Please consult with a legal expert to ensure that your website is
 > compliant with the applicable data protection laws.